Professional Development in Education

 Shepherd University established EDPD (Professional Development in Education) in 2006.
 In order to become a re-certified teacher, some 500 educators and others, avail themselves annually of these graduate-level courses.

 The primary service area in which the courses are offered is the greater Eastern Panhandle of West Virginia, which consists of approximately 5,000 professional educators.
-Teachers from other areas of West Virginia and Pennsylvania, may also participate in these graduate-level classes.
+Teachers from other areas of West Virginia, Virginia, Maryland and Pennsylvania, may also participate in these graduate-level classes.

 EDPD courses at Shepherd University have been designed to complement the undergraduate and graduate programs by providing quality study and research.
 EDPD courses have been carefully reviewed and created to enhance the knowledge, skills, and abilities for local, national, and global educators as well as those who are seeking career enhancement .
 To ensure the highest in educational standard, all professors are qualified to teach on a full- or part-time basis.

 - To allow educators to earn their required 6 graduate credit hours for re-certification locally.

 - To assist teachers in gaining new and vital updated knowledge in various subjects, which they can utilize in their classrooms.

 - To assist teachers in their compliance with West Virginia State Law that requires all educators to take graduate-level classes.

 - To inform teachers of the latest research in their teaching field(s).

 - To assist educators who may be having difficulties with newly assigned duties.

 - To have a forum in which teachers may learn from each other through informed dialogue and discussion.